 Dr Tobias CapwellToby is one of the world's leading authorities on mediaeval and Renaissance weapons and armour, with special emphasis on armour in England during the 15th century.
 Curator of Arms and Armour at the Wallace Collection in London, he has published numerous books and articles on many areas of the subject, including The Noble Art of the Sword: Fashion and Fencing in Renaissance Europe 1520-1630 (2012), Masterpieces of European Arms and Armour in the Wallace Collection (2011) and The Real Fighting Stuff: Arms and Armour at Glasgow Museums (2006).
-He also appears regularly on radio and television; he has most recently been seen presenting Metalworks: The Knight’s Tale on BBC4 (2012).
+He also appears regularly on radio and television, notably presenting Metalworks: The Knight’s Tale on BBC4 in 2012.
 A practitioner as well as a scholar, Toby has helped found the modern competitive jousting community, and participates in major international jousts and tournaments all over the world.

-Dr Turi KingTuri is a geneticist at the University of Leicester with a background in Archaeology and Anthropology from Cambridge University.
+Prof. Turi KingTuri is a geneticist at the University of Leicester with a background in Archaeology and Anthropology from Cambridge University.
 Her work has centred around the link between surnames and genetics, as well as work on the forensic aspects thereof, genetic genealogy, genetic ancestry and assessing the genetic legacy of the Vikings in the north of England.
-Turi will be working with Paul Brotherton overseeing the DNA retrieval and sequencing from any skeletal material found at the Greyfriars site.
+Turi ensured the excavation was carried out under clean conditions, helped excavate and then led the genetic analysis both of modern relatives and ancient remains.
+She also led the statistical analysis which led to the remains being identified as those of King Richard III.
 Turi has appeared in Michael Wood's Story of England and Great British Story, and in ITV's Britain's Secret Treasures, and has carried out DNA testing for the BBC.
 Turi is from Vancouver, Canada.